 County government is responsible for providing core services that make the County a welcoming, prosperous, and safe place to live, work, and play.
 It does so by providing services in areas such as community justice and rehabilitation, community health and wellness, human services, and emergency communications.
-County government is also responsible for maintaining some of the roads, parks, and playgrounds that residents, commuters, and visitors use every day.
 As a large, sophisticated organization, County government has professionals committed to excellence in finance, human resources, and information technology, among other areas that support these operations.